Previous Post: In And Around The Village of Phu

 David Snellgrove came up this valley in August 1956 as a part of his exploration of Tibetan communities in western Nepal from Dolpo to Nar/Phu.
 Here is what he observed about Khyang –

 We continued upstream and by evening reached another deserted village, known as Kyang, where we resolved to spend the night.
 We clambered through the empty broken houses, cutting through the tall weeds that grew in the courtyards, until we found one that would offer us sufficient shelter.

 So – even before the mid-1950’s the village had been abandoned.
-So much for my assumption about the impact of the border closure!
+So much for my attempt to explain it as a result of China’s sealing of the border in the 1950’s!
 His description does make sense of one thing – that is, how the Khampa resistance group was able to just move into a settlement.
 What they had found was an abandoned one and made it theirs.

 As this Nepal Govt topo makes clear, there is a bit of a climb as you leave Kyang for Chyakhu.
 Fifteen minutes up the trail I turned back for a last shot of Kyang (the photo above).
 Then we went down on the other side of the ridge and crossed a stream before heading on mostly flat (“Nepali flat” our guides would say and chuckle) to Chyakhu.

 Ten minutes after stepping aside from the trail to let a donkey train pass by, we came to the settlement of Chyakhu, once (and maybe still!) a traditional winter settlement for Phu inhabitants.
 While many of the old stone structures look like they have been abandoned, there are in 2018 also new buildings – in particular, guesthouses – being built.